breadcat/blog.minskio.co.uk/content/quotes.md

 >You wouldn't find Hitler playing jungle music at 3 o'clock in the morning <!-- father ted -->

 >Your proposal is acceptable <!-- men in black -->

+>Your stories have entertained me.
+I will let you into the cave for a short time. <!-- oldschool runescape -->

 >You've got razzle-dazzle <!-- sun-maid raisins -->